ipeaGIT/accessibility/dev/reference/cost_to_closest.md

 - active:

   A logical.
-Whether to calculate active accessibility (the of opportunities that can be reached from a given origin, the default) or passive accessibility (by how many people each destination can be reached).
+When `TRUE`, the function calculates active accessibility (the quantity of opportunities that can be reached from a given origin). when `FALSE`, it calculates passive accessibility (by how many people each destination can be reached), which is equivalent to the notion of market potential.

 - fill_missing_ids: